marklogic-community/corb2/README.md

 * openssl rsa -in id_rsa -pubout > public.key (asks for passphrase)
 * echo "password or uri" | openssl rsautl -encrypt -pubin -inkey public.key | base64

-#### JasyptDecrypter
+#### com.marklogic.developer.corb.JasyptDecrypter
+JasyptDecrypter automatically detects if the text is encrypted.
+Unencrypted text or clear text is returned as-is.
+Though, not required, encrypted text can be optionally enclosed with "ENC" ex: ENC(xxxxxx) to clearly indicate that it is encrypted.

 Encrypt the URI or password as below.
-It is assumed that jasypt dist is available on your box.
-Optionally, the encrypted text can be enclosed with "ENC" ex: ENC(xxxxxx)
+It is assumed that jasypt distribution is available on your machine.
 jasypt-1.9.2/bin/encrypt.sh input="uri or password" password="passphrase" algorithm="algorithm" (ex: PBEWithMD5AndTripleDES or PBEWithMD5AndDES)

 **jasypt.properties file**
-jasypt.algorithm=PBEWithMD5AndTripleDES
+jasypt.algorithm=PBEWithMD5AndTripleDES (If not specified, default is PBEWithMD5AndTripleDES)
 jasypt.password=passphrase

-### Internal Properties
+#### URIS\_BATCH\_REF
+If a module, including those specified by PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE have an external variable named $URIS\_BATCH\_REF, the variable will be set to the first item in the sequence returned by URIS-MODULE.
+This means that, when used, the URIS-MODULE must return a sequence with the special string value first, then the URI count, then the sequence of URIs to process.

-URIS_BATCH_REF (This is not a user specified property.
-URIS-MODULE can optionally return an arbitrary string as a fist item in the sequence i.e. before the count and uris.
-PRE-BATCH-MODULE, XQUERY-MODULE or POST-BATCH-MODULE can refer/use to this string value by defining an external string variable with name URIS_BATCH_REF.
-As an example, batch ref can be a link/id of a document that manages the status of the batch job, where pre-batch module updates the status to start and post-batch module can set it to complete.
-This example can be used to track/manage errors in automated batch jobs)
+As an example, a batch ref can be a link/id of a document that manages the status of the batch job, where pre-batch module updates the status to start and post-batch module can set it to complete.
+This example can be used to manage status and errors in automated batch jobs.

 ### Usage
-#### Usage 1:
+#### Usage 1 (Command line options):
 java com.marklogic.developer.corb.Manager XCC-CONNECTION-URI [COLLECTION-NAME [XQUERY-MODULE [ THREAD-COUNT [ URIS-MODULE [ MODULE-ROOT [ MODULES-DATABASE [ INSTALL [ PROCESS-TASK [ PRE-BATCH-MODULE  [ PRE-BATCH-TASK [ POST-XQUERY-MODULE  [ POST-BATCH-TASK [ EXPORT-FILE-DIR [ EXPORT-FILE-NAME [ URIS-FILE ] ] ] ] ] ] ] ] ] ] ] ] ] ] ]

-#### Usage 2:
+#### Usage 2 (Java system properties specifying options):
 java -DXCC-CONNECTION-URI=xcc://user:password@host:port/[ database ] -DXQUERY-MODULE=module-name.xqy -DTHREAD-COUNT=10 -DURIS-MODULE=get-uris.xqy -DPOST-BATCH-XQUERY-MODULE=post-batch.xqy -D... com.marklogic.developer.corb.Manager

-#### Usage 3:
+#### Usage 3 (Properties file specifying options):
 java -DOPTIONS-FILE=myjob.properties com.marklogic.developer.corb.Manager (looks for myjob.properties file in classpath)

-#### Usage 4:
+#### Usage 4 (Combination of properties file with java system properties and command line options):
 java -DOPTIONS-FILE=myjob.properties -DTHREAD-COUNT=10 com.marklogic.developer.corb.Manager XCC-CONNECTION-URI

-###  Sample myjob.properties (Note: any of the properteis below can be specified as java VM argument i.e. '-D' option)
+###  Sample myjob.properties (Note: any of the properties below can be specified as java system property i.e. '-D' option)

 ##### sample 1 - simple batch
 XCC-CONNECTION-URI=xcc://user:password@localhost:8202/